m1lkman/Update-PlexMediaServer/README.md

 Windows 10 with PowerShell 5.0

 Optional

-Change the name Admin in the $UserName parameter. ($UserName = "Admin").
+Change the name Admin in the $UserName parameter. ($UserName = "").
 This prevents you from manually typing the username in this parameter each time.

 Version Information

 2017.3.2 (Updates by m1lkman)
 Corrected Logic for UserName briging back some origial code from eansconforti New loop to execute update exe and monitor while running with logic for exitcode